ccxzhang/4DataViz/index.md

   <figcaption font-size="12px"> The figure displays the eigenvalue's and cumulative explained variance’s changes along with the number of components. </figcaption>
 </div>

+Here employs the Latent Dirichlet Allocation (LDA) to extract topics of a Zhihu (the Chinese version of Quora) question about “how to perceive nationalism.”
+Perplexity and coherence scores are measures to evaluate the model’s performance.
+The higher the coherence score, the more consistent the topic would be.
+Generally, the perplexity score would decrease along with the number of topics.
+The above figure displays that 12 topics seem to make the most sense.
+Then, the cloud of top words could help us understand each topic’s theme.

 ![WordCloud](/dataviz/wordcloud.png)